Acid rain: Affected areas

 Places significantly impacted by acid rain around the globe include most of eastern Europe from Poland northward into Scandinavia, the eastern third of the United States, and southeastern Canada.
-Other affected areas include the southeastern coast of China and Taiwan.
+Other affected areas include the southeastern coast of China (the Minnan Golden Triangle) and Taiwan.

 Prevention methods

 Technical solutions

 Many coal-firing power stations use flue-gas desulfurization (FGD) to remove sulfur-containing gases from their stack gases.
 For a typical coal-fired power station, FGD will remove 95% or more of the SO_{2} in the flue gases.
 An example of FGD is the wet scrubber which is commonly used.
 A wet scrubber is basically a reaction tower equipped with a fan that extracts hot smoke stack gases from a power plant into the tower.
 Lime or limestone in slurry form is also injected into the tower to mix with the stack gases and combine with the sulfur dioxide present.
 The calcium carbonate of the limestone produces pH-neutral calcium sulfate that is physically removed from the scrubber.
-That is, the scrubber turns sulfur pollution into industrial sulfates.
+That is, the scrubber turns sulfur dioxide pollution into industrial sulfates.

-In some areas the sulfates are sold to chemical companies as gypsum when the purity of calcium sulfate is high.
-In others, they are placed in landfill.
-The effects of acid rain can last for generations, as the effects of pH level change can stimulate the continued leaching of undesirable chemicals into otherwise pristine water sources, killing off vulnerable insect and fish species and blocking efforts to restore native life.
+FGD gypsum is used in construction materials (e.g. concrete), and instead of natural gypsum it can be added to agricultural soils as a source of high-quality sulfur and calcium.

 Fluidized bed combustion also reduces the amount of sulfur emitted by power production.

-Vehicle emissions control reduces emissions of nitrogen oxides from motor vehicles.
+Vehicle emissions control reduces emissions of nitrogen oxides from motor vehicles, but measures are required to further reduce road transport emissions, more especially in Diesel vehicles.

+Acid rain is now as severe a threat to the developing world, especially India and China, as it was earlier to some of the developed countries.
+Despite the counter measures successfully implemented in North America and western Europe, the effects of acid rain can last for generations, as the effects of pH level change can stimulate the continued leaching of undesirable chemicals into otherwise pristine water sources, killing off vulnerable insect and fish species and blocking efforts to restore native life.